jalalbutt/apc524-finalproject/README.md

 ## License

-`final-project` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+` apc524-finalproject` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.